zlagpacan/437_OoO/README.md

   - I wasn't strictly aiming for performance maximization.
 I more wanted to implement certain architecture features, whether they made sense for performance or not.
   - I made all my microarchitecture desicions based on the higher-level architecture overviews from ECE 565 and ECE 666.
 I challenged myself by figuring out all the unspecified and nitty-gritty details myself, not referring to other existing microarchitecture implementations.
   - I was pleasantly surprised that some of my decisions matched real used methods.
-    - notably mis-speculated instruction killing methods, which was not discussed in detail in ECE 565
+    - notably mis-speculated instruction killing methods, which was not discussed in ECE 565
   - I was not surprised that other decisions of mine were quite silly.
     - notably my ugly reservation stations in what should have been a proper R10K design with an isolated register file directly interacting with the functional units
       - the back-to-back forwarding I so preciously valued was not prioritized in real designs, or at least was not implemented in the way I did
-- I was not nearly as careful as I should have been with memory consistency.
+- I was not quite as careful as I should have been with memory consistency.
   - I intended for the system to follow sequential consistency, and I purposely tried to make microarchitecture decisions which enabled this
-  - However, I decided to be thorough in my assembly testing and I found a scenario where the system fails sequential consistency and acts like TSO
+  - However, I was intentionally thorough in my assembly testing and I found a scenario where the system fails sequential consistency and acts like TSO
     - multi.seqc.TSO_5.asm
-    - failure is detailed in system.txt
+    - this failure is detailed in system.txt: https://github.com/zlagpacan/437_OoO/blob/main/processors/notes/system.txt

 ## Potential Future Development
 - Conversion from the MIPS subset to RISC-V RV32IA